ItsDrike/rickrollrc/README.md

 # rickrollrc

+This is a fork of the original `keroserene/rickrollrc` repository, but since that is no longer updated, this is the updated and supported version.

 Bash script which [rickrolls](http://en.wikipedia.org/wiki/Rickrolling) your terminal by playing Rick Astley’s “Never Gonna Give You Up” with ANSI 256-color coded UTF-8 characters + audio (if available).